lare96/pastebin4scala/README.md

 Pastebin.com 4 Scala
 ===
 Pastebin4scala is a complete Pastebin.com API wrapper written in Scala.
+You'll need a developer key in order to use the Pastebin API.
+You can find yours [here](http://pastebin.com/api#1) afer creating a Pastebin account.

 <br>